mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ### Found a bug

 Great!
 We would appreciate if you could head to our [issues page](https://github.com/mckinsey/vizro/issues) and raise a ticket in the category `bug report`.
-I would be very helpful if you searched the existing issues for a similar description before raising a new ticket.
-We will try to reproduce your reported bug as soon as possible before getting back to you on next steps.
+It would be very helpful if you search the existing issues for a similar description before raising a new ticket.
+We will try to reproduce your reported bug as soon as possible before getting back to you with the next steps.

 ### Request a feature